-- Schoolteachers have a responsibility to ensure that Physical Education activities are undertaken in safe and secure environment. - Some activities are exciting because they are challenging and there is an element of risk. - Participants need to be aware of: - the correct clothing and safety equipment to be used, - o how to check and handle equipment, - o know safety arrangements, - o know how to assist and support other pupils, - o adhere to a code of behaviour, - o recognise the need to warm up and cool down after exercise, - o be able to give examples of the above in a practical situation. - Safety rules and regulations.
-These will differ from activity to activity. - Participants should be able to outline the safety arrangements, potential dangers, rules and regulation in one activity/game from each of the seven categories of activities.
+- Schoolteachers have a responsibility to ensure that Physical Education activities are undertaken in safe and secure environment. - Some activities are exciting because they are challenging and there is an element of risk. - Participants need to: - be aware of the correct clothing and safety equipment to be used, - know how to check and handle equipment, - know safety arrangements, - know how to assist and support other pupils, - adhere to a code of behaviour, - recognise the need to warm up and cool down after exercise, - be able to give examples of the above in a practical situation. - Safety rules and regulations.
+These will differ from activity to activity. - Participants should be able to outline the safety arrangements, potential dangers, rules and regulations in one activity/game from each of the seven categories of activities.

-4 Injuries
+Injuries

 - Minor injuries are an acceptable part of playing sport.
 More serious injuries are less acceptable and may be avoided.

 - Prevention of some injuries may be possible if the participant

-- o warms up and cools down correctly,
+- warms up and cools down correctly,

-- o uses the correct equipment,
+- uses the correct equipment,

-- o knows the rules and regulations,
+- knows the rules and regulations,

-- o checks if the surface and facilities are safe to use,
+- checks if the surface and facilities are safe to use,

-- o does not participate when tired,
+- does not participate when tired,

-- o ensures that a teacher is always present.
+- ensures that a teacher is always present.

 - Types of injuries.
 Can vary from simple to very severe.

 - Simple treatment for the following:

-- o winding,
+- winding,

-- o simple cut or graze,
+- simple cut or graze,

-- o blisters,
+- blisters,

-- o bruises,
+- bruises,

-- o muscle, tendon and ligament injuries,
+- muscle, tendon and ligament injuries.

 - RICE (Rest + Ice + Compression + Elevation)

-- Causes of injuries:

-- o many and varied but mainly;
+- Causes of injuries are many and varied but mainly:

 - impacting with ground or hard surface,

 - impacting with another person,

 - sudden or twisting movement,

 - environment (hot or cold, wet or dry),

 - lack of preparation; warm up, cool down,

 - inadequate clothing/body protection,

 - not following instructions.